 - Move a bit to recompose

-As a thumb rule, I always try to get the same level with the animal or any subject that I am photographing.
+As a thumb rule, I always try to get the same level as the animal or any subject that I am photographing.
 I have seen many photographers shooting birds standing while the bird is down low in the waters and which I feel is the worst thing to do while shooting wildlife and birds.

-In some cases, while shooting small birds or animals you might have to shoot higher than your eye level due to presence of grass.
+In some cases, while shooting small birds or animals you might have to shoot higher than your eye level due to the presence of grass.
 In other cases, always try to get to the eye level of the subject you are shooting.
 This is the best way to connect with the subject when it is looking straight at the camera.
 The image that you click is powerful when you shoot from the same height.
-See the pictures below to find out the impact created if the subjects are shot at the eye level
+See the pictures below to find out the impact created if the subjects are shot at the eye level.

 - Know Your Gear

 Most new and veteran wildlife photographers will swear on their technical prowess and awareness but strangely many can’t function without guidance when stuck in a situation.
-Since, wildlife photography is the least controllable genre of photography which also makes it the toughest.
+Since wildlife photography is the least controllable genre of photography which also makes it the toughest.
 If you lack the skill to learn and master the equipment you will not get a satisfactory output.
 This is what separates the boys from the men! (figuratively)

 As it’s the case with other genres, knowing what your camera is capable of is one of the most important aspects of wildlife photography.
 At the same time, you must be aware of the limitations of your gear to avoid disappointment at the time of your shoot.

 Here are the criteria you should always consider while shooting in the wild of course based on conditions-